nicolajv/NeonRain/Character Sheet.md

 ### Configurator

-Store alternate deck configu- ration, swap to it instead of changing two attributes.
+Store alternate deck configuration, swap to it instead of changing two attributes.

 ### Edit